 - Building communities and supporting development through cultural heritage

 The Specialized Course offers professional, legal, social, scientific, and academic perspectives through live webinars, group discussions, dynamic case studies, individual readings, and practical exercises.
 The faculty is composed of leading scholars and academics from AUR and other universities, as well as international legal experts from the United Nations system, international and non-governmental organizations, and civil society.

-Through a dedicated online platform, participants will have the opportunity to interact with internationally recognized experts and peers from all over the world, so to build lasting professional relationships.
+Through a dedicated online platform, participants can interact with internationally recognized experts and peers from all over the world and build lasting professional relationships.

-This experience fosters intercultural dialogue and promotes a deeper understanding of the most salient issues faced by the international community in relation to cultural heritage, crime, and security.
+This experience aims to foster intercultural dialogue and promote a deeper understanding of the most important and emerging issues faced by the international community concerning cultural heritage, crime, and security.